Device Identity

 What identity isTwo keypairs (X25519 + Ed25519), generated locally on first launch.

-What identity is notA human, an account, portable across devices, or recoverable if lost.
+What it isn’tA human, an account, portable across devices, recoverable if lost.

 Who knows about itOnly the devices in your group.
 The relay never holds your keys.